 Not every business is suited for demand forecasting

-At the end of the day, demand forecasting is just one of many tools.
+Remember, demand forecasting is just one of many tools.
 And not every tool can be used for every job.
-Some industries move so quickly that data is too irregular to reveal any patterns.
-Others are so niche that their sales are always consistent.
+Some industries move so quickly that data is too irregular to reveal any useful patterns.
+Others are so niche that their sales are always inconsistent.
+That said, if your business can use demand forecasting, you really should.
+It offers a plethora of benefits over a wide range of areas.